Blogs/AI SEO Tool That Works With Every LLM: A Developer's Guide in 2026

 Is the package tree-shakeable and TypeScript-first?

-Yes on both counts.
-The package ships with "sideEffects": false and named exports per function, making it fully tree-shakeable.
-It is written in pure TypeScript and ships comprehensive type definitions for all inputs, outputs, and intermediate structures including union types for ContentSuggestionType and SerpFeature.
+Yes on both counts - it ships with "sideEffects": false and named exports per function, and is written in pure TypeScript with comprehensive type definitions.

 Does the package make any network calls or manage API keys?